 - Ask your local supermarket, off-licences, pubs and clubs to stock authentic rum from Cuba

 - Raise this issue with your friends, college or university bar and ask them to drink or stock authentic Cuban rum.
-In recent years, Warwick University, SOAS and Sheffield University have all passed motions in favour of banning Bacardi on campus.
+In the past, Warwick University, SOAS and Sheffield University have all passed motions in favour of banning Bacardi on campus.
 If you’d like to do the same, you can download a model motion below.

 THINK BEFORE YOU DRINK.
 BOYCOTT BACARDI